cppfw/prorab/wiki/TutorialBasicConcepts.md

 The `v` is a shorthand alias for `verbose`.
 If `v` is not set or set to `0` or `false` then it is equivalent to `verbose=false`.
 Otherwise, if `v` is set to any other value it is same as `verbose=true`.
 Set `verbose` variable has higher priority than set `v` variable.

-Prorab uses value of `Q` variable to prefix all recipe lines.
-The `Q` variable is set by prorab to `@` or to empty value depending on verbosity.
+Prorab uses value of `a` variable to prefix all recipe lines.
+The `a` variable is set by prorab to `@` or to empty value depending on verbosity.

 ## Defining several builds in one makefile